'Big Bang Theory' Might Be Back For A 13th Season

 — Hollywood Reporter (@THR) August 6, 2018

-One of the show’s stars, Jim Parsons (who plays Sheldon Cooper) has started doing double duty as the voice for a prequel of sorts, Young Sheldon, also on CBS.
+One of the show’s stars, Jim Parsons, who plays Sheldon Cooper, has started doing double duty as the voice for a prequel of sorts, Young Sheldon, also on CBS.
 He has also been using his off time to take a turn on the stage in The Boys In the Band.

 Parsons also was recovering from an injury which occurred while he was onstage playing his role in The Boys In The Band, which led to the cancelation of several performances.